 Add content.
 Select the plus sign wherever you want to add content.
-You can also expand or create a folder and add content.
+You can also expand or create a folder or learning module and add content.
 Create new content, upload something you already have, or add content from external sources or from another course.

 Create: Add learning modules, documents, links, folders, discussions, assignments, and tests.
 A panel opens and you can choose the content type you want to add.

-Copy Content: Select Copy Content to copy an entire course or select items from the Ultra courses you teach.
+Copy Content: Copy an entire course or select items from the Ultra courses you teach.
 Want to copy an entire Original course or import a course package?
-Select the More options icon next to the Books and Tools link and select the Import Content option.
+Open the menu next to the Batch Edit link and select the Import Content option.

-Content Market: You can discover and add content and tools from external sources.
+Content Market: Discover and add content and tools from external sources.
 Access valuable learning materials from Blackboard's partner publishers, such as Macmillan and Jones & Bartlett.

-Cloud Storage: You can instantly connect to multiple web apps where you store files, such as OneDrive® and Google Drive™.
+Cloud Storage: Instantly connect to multiple web apps where you store files, such as OneDrive® and Google Drive™.
 You may choose multiple files from cloud storage to add to your Course Content page in one action.
 The files you add are copies.
 If you make a change to a file in cloud storage, you need to upload a new copy in your course.